wish2023/tp/docs/UserGuide.md

 **A**: You can copy the *data.csv* file created next to ATHENA.jar to the other computer and place it next to ATHENA.jar there.

+**Q**: Can I make flexible tasks into fixed tasks and vice versa?

+**A**: No. Once a task is set without a time, ATHENA is given control over its time allocation permanently.
+One workaround is deleting the task and making a new one

+**Q**: What happens if I do not mark tasks as done?

+**A**: For fixed tasks, it will just record that you did not do that task.
+But for flexible tasks, ATHENA will allocate it again at a later date so that you can have another opportunity to work on it.

+**Q**: ATHENA is allocating tasks on time that has already passed?

+**A**: ATHENA is best used in the morning before you start doing your tasks.
+The program is best suited for weekly planning.
+If you have tasks that need immediate attention, it is reccomended that you start on those things immediately.
+Alternatitively, putting dummy rest tasks can also aid ATHENA in understanding which time slots can be used.

+**Q**: ATHENA is not allocating some of my tasks?

+**A**: ATHENA works on a best effort basis.
+If there is no possible configuration for the tasks, it will not assign those tasks.
+Try to split up bigger tasks into smaller ones or reduce the amount of work you do in a sitting.

+**Q**: The timetable is showing up weirdly?

+**A**: Try using a higher resolution screen, that should make the timetable easier to see.

+**Q**: Is it possible to freeze flexible tasks?

+**A**: As mentioned previously, it is not possible to convert flexible tasks.
+However, marking the task as done will prevent ATHENA from making further changes to its timing.
 ## Command Summary

 | Action            | Format                                                                                                      |